gorhill/uMatrix/README.md

 #### Regarding broken sites

-µMatrix do not guarantee sites will work fine: it is for advanced users who can figure how to unbreak sites, because essentially µMatrix is a firewall which works in block-all/allow-exceptionally mode out of the box: it not unexpected sites will break.
+µMatrix do not guarantee sites will work fine: it is for advanced users who can figure how to un-break sites, because essentially µMatrix is a firewall which works in block-all/allow-exceptionally mode out of the box: it not unexpected sites will break.

 **So this means do not file issues to report broken sites when the sites are broken because µMatrix does its job as expected.** I will close any such issue without further comment.